 The other software products were all discontinued due to lack of revenue growth.
 InsitePro for Pipelines was ended in January, AdPro was discontinued in June, and GeoPro in October.
 This reduction of product offerings enabled the engineering and software development groups to focus on InsitePro.

-In addition to product development, Intermap continued its steady value-added data licensing business.
+In addition to product development, Intermap continued its steady value-added data licensing business and executed on a large acquisition services project in North America.

 During 2016 there was no progress on the SDI initiative announced in 2015.